-Food-wise, there’s not much in the area so if you’re making this a quick trip you’re better off waiting to get back to Florence and then stopping for lunch at Trattoria Vecchio Mercato, within walking distance of the train station.
+Food-wise, there’s not much in the area so if you’re making this a quick trip you’re better off waiting to get back to Florence and then stopping for lunch within walking distance of the train station upon arrival.

 This is definitely a half-day trip worth making if you’re in Florence.
-If you catch a 7am or 8am train into Pisa, you should be back by noon and ready to continue with sightseeing in Florence.
+If you catch a 7am or 8am train from Florence to Pisa, you should be back by noon and ready to continue with sightseeing in Florence.